unlikelyso/unlikelyso/src/blog/design-thinking-your-way-to-startup-mvp.md

 ideas for partner companies in Innovation in Complex Organizations like Fidelity, Jetblue, and many more.
 The process was unquestioned and celebrated in a school founded by the founder of IDEO.
 However, in industry, most companies practice the founder-led product development process.
-Introducing design thinking was an uphill effort—if it was even considered.
+Introducing design thinking was an uphill effort — if it was even considered.
 </p>
 <br/>